Umairboss1/termux82/README.md

 ```
 ## Copyright Notice

-All content, including but not limited to code, documentation, and assets, within the TermuX Custom repository is protected under copyright law.
+All content, including but not limited to code, documentation, and assets, within the Termux82 repository is protected under copyright law.
 This repository, authored by UMAIR BOSS [DARK SHADOW], is provided for educational purposes only.
 It does not promote or condone any unauthorized access, modification, or misuse of computer systems or networks.

 You are granted the right to use, modify, and distribute the contents of this repository for educational and non-commercial purposes.
 However, you must adhere to the following conditions:
 ```